 Secondly, LrcSSMs offer a formal gradient-stability guarantee that other input-varying systems such as Liquid-S4 and Mamba do not provide.
 Lastly, because LrcSSM forward and backward passes cost $\Theta(T\,D\,L)$ FLOPs, where $L$ is the network depth of the LrcSSM architecture, for its low sequential depth and parameter count $\Theta(D\,L)$, the model follows the compute-optimal scaling law regime ($\beta \approx 0.42$) recently observed for Mamba, outperforming quadratic-attention Transformers at equal compute while avoiding the memory overhead of FFT-based long convolutions.

-The full proof of all these properties is given in Appendix~\ref{app:theory}, due to obvious space limitations.
-In particular we provide all details about LrcSSMs stability in~\ref{app:stability} and scalability in~\ref{section:scalability}.
+The full proof of all these properties is given in Appendix~\ref{app:theory}.
+In particular we provide details about LrcSSMs stability in~\ref{app:stability} and scalability in~\ref{section:scalability}.

-\section{Related work}
+\section{Related Work}

-\paragraph{Linear Structural State-Space Models (LSSMs).} Since the introduction of S4~\cite{gu2022efficientlymodelinglongsequences}, LSSMs rapidly evolved in sequence modeling.
+\paragraph{Linear Structural State-Space Models.} Since the introduction of S4~\cite{gu2022efficientlymodelinglongsequences}, linear SSMs rapidly evolved in sequence modeling.
 S4 used FFT to efficiently solve linear recurrences, and inspired several variants, including S5~\cite{smith2023simplified}, which replaced FFT with parallel scans.
-Liquid-S4~\cite{hasani2022liquid} introduced input-dependent state-transition matrices, moving beyond the static structure but relied on FFT.
-Recent work, such as S6 and Mamba~\cite{gu2023mamba}, adapted the concept of input-dependency and continued to push LSSMs to more efficient computation with a hardware-aware parallel algorithm.
+Liquid-S4~\cite{hasani2022liquid} introduced input-dependent state matrices, moving beyond the static structure but relied on FFT.
+Recent work, such as S6 and Mamba~\cite{gu2023mamba}, adapted the concept of input-dependency and continued to push linear SSMs to more efficient computation with a hardware-aware parallel algorithm.